 - Fill the potholes in the driveway and reseal them.
 Remove grass/weeds from cracks.

 - Declutter the garage, and if possible, try to make room to park at least one car.
 Of course, you are moving, and often boxes need to be neatly stored in your garage.

 - Clean everything inside and out.
 Harb & Co. offer their clients a complimentary staging consultation.
 Shampoo rugs, wash windows, clean blinds, and vacuum draperies.

 - Weed clutter out of closets and cupboards…make them appear roomier!

-- Create a look of spaciousness by removing unnecessary furniture, knick-knacks, hobby items, children’s toys, etc. Arrange furniture so that traffic can flow easily from one room to the next.
-Organize your closets and cabinets, remove unnecessary items and put them in storage.
+- Create a look of spaciousness by removing unnecessary furniture, knick-knacks, hobby items, children’s toys, etc. Arrange furniture so traffic can flow easily from one room to the next.
+Organize your closets and cabinets, remove unnecessary items, and put them in storage.
 Add (live) plants for warmth.

-- The thermostat should be set for buyers to feel comfortable both in winter and summer.
+- The thermostat should be set for buyers to feel comfortable in winter and summer.

 - Remove debris (dust, bugs, etc.) from all light fixtures, especially ceiling fixtures.

-- Bedding should be in good condition; the pattern should match the room’s décor.
+- The bedding should be in good condition; the pattern should match the room’s décor.